Kaixhin/dockerfiles/README.md

 CUDA
 ----

 Many images rely on [CUDA](http://www.nvidia.com/object/cuda_home_new.html).
-All images that rely on CUDA have a CUDA 8.0 version, unless specified otherwise, with the "latest" tag on the Docker Hub (an additional "8.0" tag will be available once [issue #341](https://github.com/docker/hub-feedback/issues/341) is sorted).
-Some images also have CUDA 7.5, 7.0 and 6.5 versions, with the "7.5", "7.0" and "6.5" tags on the Docker Hub.
+These images are versioned with the corresponding tags, e.g. "8.0", "7.5", "7.0" and "6.5", on the Docker Hub.

 These images need to be run on an Ubuntu host OS with [NVIDIA Docker](https://github.com/NVIDIA/nvidia-docker) installed.
 The driver requirements can be found on the [NVIDIA Docker wiki](https://github.com/NVIDIA/nvidia-docker/wiki/CUDA#requirements).